Standard brochure sizes for print

 Paper size: 297×420 mm or 11.69×16.54 inches

 The A3 is double the size of the A4.
-It’s commonly used for printing double layouts for catalogs and magazines, because you get 2 A4 pages out of one A3 sheet of paper.
+It’s commonly used for printing double layouts for catalogs and magazines because you get 2 A4 pages out of one A3 sheet of paper.
 This size makes the perfect canvas for posters as well.

 Paper size: 110×220 mm or 8.66×4.33 inches

 DL stands for dimension lengthwise.
 The size is a 3rd of an A4.
 It’s very often used for promotional flyers/brochures.
 Printing a DL flyer is cost-effective, so if you have a huge flyer order for an event or for promoting a sale, you should consider a small flyer.

-Standard brochure printing sizes
+Standard brochure sizes for print

 – US and Canada

 The letter size is widely used for business and academic needs all over the North American continent.
 The page is slightly wider than the standard A4 and shorter, lengthwise.